ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-source.md

 WAN Optimization can improve speed in the situations described.
 Configuring the Cloud Gateway to use a high-speed line (such as a Direct Connect) improves speed by providing a higher bandwidth link for WAN optimized traffic.

-Migrating virtual machines on extended networks into IBM Cloud is advantageous because it reduces downtime and the configuration does not change on the virtual machine.
+Migrating virtual machines on extended networks into {{site.data.keyword.cloud_notm}} is advantageous because it reduces downtime and the configuration does not change on the virtual machine.
 The virtual machine can retain the IP addresses, MAC addresses, computer names, and virtual machine names.
-Retaining these properties greatly simplifies the migration to IBM Cloud and enables easy return trips to the on-premises data center.
+Retaining these properties greatly simplifies the migration to {{site.data.keyword.cloud_notm}} and enables easy return trips to the on-premises data center.
 The Network Extension feature requires a vSphere Distributed Switch, which is available with vSphere Enterprise Plus Edition.

 ### IP address requirements
 {: #hcx-archi-source-ip-req}

-To deploy the HCX, the proper number of IP addresses must be available both on-premises and in the target IBM Cloud.
+To deploy the HCX, the proper number of IP addresses must be available both on-premises and in the target {{site.data.keyword.cloud_notm}}.

 * vMotion address
   Maintaining a separate network for vMotion is a common practice in the on-premises data center.
 The Cloud Gateway must have access to the vMotion network.
 If it does not, an extra IP address is needed to communicate with the vMotion network.